Fake4091/pysidian/README.md

 ## **KEY FEATURES:**

-A functional notes app that gives you freedom with relations and importance An Easy to use, no hassle interface
-A good looking interface using only ascii characters
+A functional notes app that gives you freedom with relations and importance, an Easy to use, no hassle interface, and a good looking interface using only ascii characters

 ## **HOW TO USE (Visual Studio Code)**